 The next thing that we have to do is to make sure you internalize a new set of beliefs.
 It’s all well and good to say every once in a while that you deserve more.
 And it’s another to do something about it every day.

 Together, we’re going to metaphorically kill that old person.
 It’s not going to be easy.
-You’re going to stumble a lot on your journey.
+Stumbling will be a part of your journey.
 You’re going to want to quit.

 It’s going to be hard.